top of page

 Celestial Rhythms: Cosmos and Choreography in Contemporary Art

-The following review explores 6 international artists exhibited at Noor Riyadh 2023.
+The following review explores 6 international artists exhibited at Noor Riyadh's annual light festival.
 During the exhibition, Artelier formed strong partnerships with notable artists such as Leo Villareal, Lachlan Turczan, Conrad Shawcross, Cecilia Bengolea, Mariko Mori, and Artur Weber.

 This partnership made a deep impression, strengthening the understanding of the significant role artists can have in revealing the visual complexities and probing questions that dwell within us.
 Artelier curator, Ella Forster, reflects on the artworks after her time working on the exhibition.